daz4126/Nanny-State/README.md

 #### `Debug`

-`Debug` is a property of the state that is `false` by default, but if you set it to `true`, then the value of the state will be logged to the console after the initial render and after any state update"
+`Debug` is a property of the state that is `false` by default, but if you set it to `true`, then the value of the state will be logged to the console as a JSON string after the initial render and after any changes to the state.

 ```javascript
 State.Debug = true